SkyWars/SkyWars/README.md

 ![SkyWars](http://dabo.guru/logo/SkyWars.png)

-### Warning for v1.5.0!
-Version 1.5.0 is ONLY for bukkit #3034 and up!
+## Version warning!

-SkyWars v1.5.0 will fail to start on any craftbukkit version before #3034.
-If you are using an earlier version, please use SkyWars v1.4.2.
+SkyWars v1.4.5 will fail to start on any craftbukkit version below 1.7.8.
+If you are using an earlier version, please use SkyWars v1.4.4.

-v1.5.0 adds UUID support, which is why it requires a newer CraftBukkit version.
+v1.4.5 adds UUID support, which is why it requires a newer CraftBukkit version.

-Even though it is possible to run on any build above #3034 (a minecraft 1.7.5 build), it is recommended that you use minecraft 1.7.8 or later.

-When using SkyWars v1.5.0, SkyWars will transition it's storage from names to UUIDs as users log into your server.
+Also, when using SkyWars v1.4.5, SkyWars will migrate it's storage from names to UUIDs as users log into your server.
-This way there is no long transfer period, and it supports any proxies (bungeecord, lilypad) *as long as they forward the UUIDs to Bukkit*.
+This way there is no long transfer period, and it supports any proxies (bungeecord, lilypad), as long as they forward UUIDs to CraftBukkit.

 ### Features
 * Automatically create new arenas every time enough people join the queue.